Kaspersky has dropped an antitrust case against Microsoft after the operating system giant promised to change a...

 "Microsoft holds fairly substantial risk, particularly in the EU around anti-competitive measures, and they don’t need this fight right now -- one that they would likely lose.
 It's better to compromise and live to fight another day," Shultz told SearchSecurity.
 "The implied positive relationship between Microsoft and the third-party providers can only be good for the enterprise user.
 The more capability and compatibility that is provided to the enterprise, the better for all."

-Learn why Windows 10 Fall Creators update features fall short for IT.
+Learn why Windows 10 Fall Creators update falls short for IT.

 Find out how legacy apps are causing roadblocks to Windows 10 enterprise adoption.